Skydiver Killed After Parachute Failed To Deploy

 CHICAGO (CBS) — A skydiver is dead after his parachute failed to deploy.

-CBS 2’s Jeremy Ross reports the accident happened in Ottawa, Illinois, about 80 miles southwest of Chicago.
+CBS 2’s Jeremy Ross reports the accident happened in Ottawa, Illinois, about 80 miles southwest of Chicago, just before 5 p.m.
+Friday.

 According to the Lasalle County Sheriff’s Office, deputies were dispatched to Skydive Chicago located in Ottawa in reference to a skydive accident.